 A Little Romance in Geneva

-A walk around the lake’s translucent water and families of swans is inspiration enough to cite poetry.
-Lac Léman also inspired philosopher and writer Jean Jacques Rousseau in the Nouvelle Héloïse, with such passionate letters between lovers that the novel was once banned....
+Compared to its French neighbor Paris, a mere three-hour train ride away, Geneva is often associated with images of skis or Gruyere cheese, rather than romance.
+However Geneva's translucent waters and swans is inspiration enough to cite poetry, and even inspired philosopher and writer Jean Jacques Rousseau to compose such passionate letters between lovers that the novel was once banned....